MicrosoftLearning/mslearn-azure-ml/Instructions/02-Explore-Azure-Machine-Learning.md

 1. Confirm that the resource group contains your Azure Machine Learning workspace, an Application Insights, a Key Vault, and a Storage Account.
 1. Select your Azure Machine Learning workspace.
 1. Select **Launch studio** from the **Overview** page.
 Another tab will open in your browser to open the Azure Machine Learning studio.
 1. Close any pop-ups that appear in the studio.
 1. Note the different pages shown on the left side of the studio.
 If only the symbols are visible in the menu, select the &#9776; icon to expand the menu and explore the names of the pages.
-1. Note the **Author** section, which includes **Notebooks**, **Automated ML**, and the **Designer**.
+1. Note the **Authoring** section, which includes **Notebooks**, **Automated ML**, and  **Designer**.
 These are the three ways you can create your own machine learning models within the Azure Machine Learning studio.
 1. Note the **Assets** section, which includes **Data**, **Jobs**, and **Models** among other things.
 Assets are either consumed or created when training or scoring a model.
 Assets are used to train, deploy, and manage your models and can be versioned to keep track of your history.
 1. Note the **Manage** section, which includes **Compute** among other things.
 These are infrastructural resources needed to train or deploy a machine learning model.

 ## Author a training pipeline

 To explore the use of the assets and resources in the Azure Machine Learning workspace, let's try and train a model.

 A quick way to author a model training pipeline is by using the **Designer**.